aws-samples/aws-iot-analytics-workshop/README.md

 The log files from AWS IoT Analytics will be send to **Amazon CloudWatch**.
 The AWS console can be used to look at these logs.

-For additional troubleshooting, refer to here [IOT Analytics Troubleshooting](https://docs.aws.amazon.com/iotanalytics/latest/userguide/troubleshoot.html)
+For additional troubleshooting, refer to here [IoT Analytics Troubleshooting](https://docs.aws.amazon.com/iotanalytics/latest/userguide/troubleshoot.html)

 \[[Top](#Top)\]